Contact Information

 Squeezing More Net Income from Your Dairy

-As of the time of writing this article in late April, milk prices are continuing to look more favorable, especially in comparison to those seen over the previous 2+ years.
+As of the time of writing this article, milk prices are continuing to look more favorable.
 However, input costs, be it for feed, fertilizer, parts, milk hauling, and almost every other input, have increased tremendously.
 Even with higher milk prices, these higher input prices have definitely put a damper on having “some, if any” extra dollars to cover expenses for delayed repairs, payment of outstanding bills, or needed improvements or additions; thus, again adding to the challenges of managing a dairy business.
 Unfortunately, higher costs for feed and fertilizer look to continue for the foreseeable future.
 Cost containment along with maximizing income will again be the story for the day.

 Minimizing feed waste (referred to as feed shrink) of both forages and grains (individual grains, grain mixes, or/and commodities) directly impacts feed usage and cost as well as overall profitability of a dairy operation.
 Feed shrink reflects the amount of feed lost due to wind and rain, birds or rodents, spilt feed while loading, feed tracked on tractor tires, errors with TMR scales, feeding errors, and mismanaged practices during storage of silages.